|LOPEZ, PEDRO - COLEGIO DE POSTGRADUADOS

-Submitted to: Association for the Advancement of Industrial Crops Conference
+Submitted to: Proceedings Assoc for Advancement of Industrial Crops (AAIC) Annual Meeting

 Citation: Lopez, P.A., Widrlechner, M.P., Simon, P.W., Rai, S., Bailey, T.B., Gardner, C.A.
 2007.
 Screening coriander gene pool for special uses.
 In: Janick, J. and Whipkey, A., editors.
 Issues in New Crops and New Uses.
 2006 AAIC Annual Meeting and Sixth New Crops Symposium, October 14-18, 2006, San Diego, California. p.
 280-283.